cjmayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 =================  =======================================  ===================================================================
 Type               Class                                    Description
 =================  =======================================  ===================================================================
-singleSymbol       :class:`QgsSingleSymbolRendererV2`       Renders all features with the same symbol categorizedSymbol  :class:`QgsCategorizedSymbolRendererV2`  Renders features using a different symbol for each category graduatedSymbol    :class:`QgsGraduatedSymbolRendererV2`    Renders features using a different symbol for each range of values
+singleSymbol       :class:`QgsSingleSymbolRenderer`         Renders all features with the same symbol categorizedSymbol  :class:`QgsCategorizedSymbolRenderer`    Renders features using a different symbol for each category graduatedSymbol    :class:`QgsGraduatedSymbolRenderer`      Renders features using a different symbol for each range of values
 =================  =======================================  ===================================================================

 There might be also some custom renderer types, so never make an assumption there are just these types.
-You can query :class:`QgsRendererV2Registry` singleton to find out currently available renderers:
+You can query :class:`QgsRendererRegistry` to find out currently available renderers:

 .. code-block:: python

-    print(QgsRendererV2Registry.instance().renderersList())
+    print(QgsApplication.rendererRegistry().renderersList())
     # Print:
-    [u'singleSymbol',
-    u'categorizedSymbol',
-    u'graduatedSymbol',
-    u'RuleRenderer',
-    u'pointDisplacement',
-    u'invertedPolygonRenderer',
-    u'heatmapRenderer']
+    ['nullSymbol',
+    'singleSymbol',
+    'categorizedSymbol',
+    'graduatedSymbol',
+    'RuleRenderer',
+    'pointDisplacement',
+    'pointCluster',
+    'invertedPolygonRenderer',
+    'heatmapRenderer',
+    '25dRenderer']

 It is possible to obtain a dump of a renderer contents in text form --- can be useful for debugging